Bypoll results: After lesson in poll arithmetic, BJP pins hope on PM Modi’s chemistry

-WITH THE BJP winning just one Lok Sabha seat and one assembly seat in the bypolls, the party appears to be a little unsettled.
+With the BJP winning just one Lok Sabha seat and one assembly seat in the bypolls, the party appears to be a little unsettled.

 Officially, the BJP maintained that the bypolls were fought on local issues and would not have any impact on the upcoming elections, including the 2019 Lok Sabha polls — a line that was spelt out by party chief Amit Shah last week.
 “There is a different parameter for voters when they vote to form a government, to decide whether Modi will be prime minister or somebody else.
 They cannot be compared,” Shah said on Saturday.